gerlichlab/hicognition/documentation/hugo-site/content/installation/configuration.md

 #### `PIPELINE_QUEUES`

-This configuration variable holds a mapping between datatypes and the queue it should be processed on.
+This configuration variable holds a mapping between data types and the queue it should be processed on.
 Currently, we define three different queues:

 - `short`
 - `medium`
 - `long`

 The `short` queues is reserved for small tasks that are not related to preprocessing.
-The `medium` queue refers tasks that can be typically completed in less than 30s and the `long` queue refers to tasks that run longer than 30s.
+The `medium` queue refers to tasks that can be typically completed in less than 30s, and the `long` queue refers to tasks that run longer than 30s.
 The structure of the mapping is:

 ```bash
 {